Capital Gains Tax in Tennessee: How to Avoid Surprises in 2025

 Not only is a superior customer experience our priority, but buying or selling with Felix Homes also saves you money.
 The average real estate agent in Tennessee will charge you a 6% commission to sell your home.
 We firmly believe that is way too high, and a homeowner doesn't need to part ways with that much profit.

-Our listing fee is just 1.5%, which means that our total commission is 4.5% vs the 6% most agents charge.
-On average, our clients keep an additional $12,375 per sale.
+Our listing fee is just 1.5%, which means you get to keep more of your hard-earned home equity.
+On average, our clients save $12,375 in Realtor commission fees per sale.

 What's the catch?
 There is none.
 Many real estate companies have used the same outdated business model for 20, 30, even 40 years!
 Historically, the 6% fee may have made sense, but in today's technology-centered age, it's no longer warranted or needed.

 If you're in Tennessee and have any real estate related questions, get in touch by emailing contact@felixhomes.com or calling 615-354-5731.
-We'll be happy to help!
+We'd be happy to help!